 2A.
 Demonstrate behaviors that align with ethical, legal and professional standards.

 3A.
 Develop inclusive leadership skills to ensure all team members are valued, inspired, and respected.

 Domain Four: Knowledge of the Healthcare System

 4A.
 Describe the structure and functioning of health delivery, public health, and health services organizations and the importance of a population health perspective.

 Domain Five: Business Skills and Knowledge

-- Apply quality, strategic planning, management, organizational behavior and human resource theories and tools to manage organizational resources, confront challenges and improve outcomes in health organizations.
+5A.
+Apply quality, strategic planning, organizational behavior, marketing, and human resource theories and tools to manage organizational resources, confront industry challenges and improve outcomes in health organizations.

-- Explain how data and health information technology are used to improve organizational performance and population health.
+5B.
+Utilize data and health information technology to inform organizational performance and decision making.

-- Utilize financial tools, principles and practices to analyze budgets and financial documents to determine the financial performance of health services organizations.
+5C.
+Utilize financial tools, principles, concepts, and practices to determine and understand the financial performance of health services organizations.